patri-carrasco/spark-course/README.md

 <a name="schema8"></a>

-# 8. Introduction to sparl SQL
+# 8. Introducción a spark-SQL
 *   DataFrames and Datasets
     - Contiene fila de objetos
     - Puede hacer queries a SQL